Solo Ride From Guwahati to Cherrapunjee: Day One of North-East India Ride

 The Elephant Waterfall is a cascading waterfall situated around 12km from the state capital, i.e., Shillong.
 The waterfall is within walking distance from the main road.
 The Eastern Air Command of Indian Air Force has its base in Shillong, and one can see the cantonment spread on both sides of the way.
 There is an Air Force Museum in Shillong and if you are interested in watching that you can visit the Museum.
 I have already seen many Defense Museum in my days of traveling and therefore decided to skip it.
 The Shillong-Cherrapunjee highway or NH206 is not a four-lane highway, but the condition of the road is good.
 The never-ending curves slowed me down, but at the same time, I witnessed the real meaning of Meghalaya or the “Adobe of Clouds.”
 From the highway, I can see the fog settling down in the valley and taking over the road.
 The fog made me slow down, and the blowing breeze forced me to wear an extra layer of the jacket.
 I reached Cherrapunjee around 6:30 PM and called the hotel owner.
 He sends me the location of his homestay, and by 7 PM, I was in the hotel.
-After check-in, I found an uncle in his 50’s traveling solo to Meghalaya, and I was surprised with his dedication to exploring India.
+After check-in, I found an uncle in his 50’s traveling solo to Meghalaya, and I was surprised by his dedication to exploring India.
 We lit a fire and had a good long discussion on travel, life, and other aspects of human life.
 Around 10 PM we said goodnight to each other and headed to our rooms for rest.

 Places Covered on Day One